walpolea/andrewwalpole.com/src/content/blog/2024-01-13-bloxels-is-the-best-steam-software-for-kids.md

 - Warp points to move throughout levels and even across separate game maps
 - And much more; Bloxels continues to add features regularly to keep games engaging

+### Set up for success and encouraging failure

+The last thing I'll focus on is how the game comes with a ton of asset packs and pre-made examples for kids to get started from.
+This creates a smooth on-ramp of usability and learning that is often lacking in software.
+At the same time, the `test` button is almost always on screen, encouraging learning to experiment and iterate with ideas with a near real-time feedback loop.

 ### They doubled down on the engineering

 I'm not going to belabor convincing you that this is a good app for kids; **it really is**.